 If using shrimp, add them at the end (with the noodles) and simmer for 3 minutes to cook the shrimp.

 Where Can I Find The Ingredients?

-You should be able to find all the Kao Soi ingredients at most national (or large regional) grocery chains.
-Especially, if the store has a good international section.
+You should find all the Kao Soi ingredients at most national (or large regional) grocery chains, especially if the store has a good international section.

 Can I Make Gluten-Free Thai Coconut Curry Soup?